Mwea National Reserve

 The reserve is also known for its water birds and waders and over 200 species of birds have been recorded in the reserve and it is warranted as an important bird area.
 The reserve is the only protected area in which the globally threatened and Kenya-endemic hinde’s babbler is known to occur.
 Mwea National Reserve also shelters two other rare species namely; the Pel’s fishing owl and the white- backed night heron.
 The Malagasy pond heron is also a common sighting.

-The reserve also consists of seven campsites namely; Mbogo, Silvester, Mavuria, Kyangosi, Hippo-Point, Kanyonga and Githechu.
-Activities in this reserve include; game viewing, boat rides at Kamburu dam, hippo sighting at Hippo Point, bird watching and walking in walking circuit.
+The reserve also consists of seven campsites namely; Mbogo, Silvester, Mavuria, Kyangosi, Hippo-Point, Kanyonga and Githehu.
+Activities at this reserve include; game viewing, boat rides at Kamburu dam, hippo sighting at Hippo Point, bird watching and walking in walking circuit.

 Game viewing

-Mwea national reserve is a home to animals namely; stripped ground squirrels, Genet, black backed jackals, rock hyraxes, yellow baboons, water bucks, zebras, buffalos, bush bucks, African leopards, African elephants, impalas, lesser kudus, common duikers, Nile crocodiles, giraffes, bush pigs, water bucks, Sykes monkey, warthogs and hartebeest to mention a few.
-These game drives give you a clear watch of animals in the park and the activity is best done in the 4×4 wheeled vehicles where you will have a scenic view of the park and animals with uses of binoculars and cameras.
+Mwea national reserve is a home to animals namely; striped ground squirrels, Genet, black backed jackals, rock hyraxes, yellow baboons, water bucks, zebras, buffalos, bush bucks, African leopards, African elephants, impalas, lesser kudus, common duikers, Nile crocodiles, giraffes, bush pigs, water bucks, Sykes monkey, warthogs and hartebeest to mention a few.
+These game drives give you a clear view of animals in the park and the activity is best done in 4×4 wheeled vehicles where you will have a scenic view of the park and animals with the use of binoculars and cameras.

 Bird watching

-Mwea national reserve is a home to over 200 bird species and some of the birds are endemic to this area.
-Some of birds seen include; Hinde’s babbler, Pe’ls fishing owl, Malagasy pond heron, white-backed night heron among others.
-These birds can be spotted during the game drives and nature walks in the reserve which calls for tourists to move with their binoculars and cameras during their safaris.
+Mwea national reserve is a home to over 200 bird species, some of which are endemic to the area.
+Some of the birds seen include: Hinde’s babbler, Pel’s fishing owl, Malagasy pond heron, white-backed night heron among others.
+The birds can be spotted during game drives and nature walks in the reserve, which calls for tourists to move with their binoculars and cameras during their safaris.

 Boat riding

 Tourists at Mwea reserve can have a thrilling experience at Kamburu dam and see many water birds, beautiful sceneries and lots of hippos coming close to their boat.
-Boat riding gives you a good view for water animals like crocodiles, hippos, and other animals around the dam, vegetations and birds.
+Boat riding gives you a good view of water animals like crocodiles, hippos, and other animals around the dam, vegetation and birds.

 Camping